 Although most dogs are trained to relieve themselves outdoors, it sometimes makes sense to teach your dog to have an indoor potty area.
-This method is most commonly used by people with very small dogs, people who are unable to get outside easily due to health issues or living in a high rise and people who work such long hours that their dog can't reasonably be expected to hold it and wait to go outside.
+This method is most commonly used by people with very small dogs, people who are unable to get outside easily due to health issues or living in a high-rise, and people who work such long hours that their dog can't reasonably be expected to hold it and wait to go outside.

 There are several options for creating an indoor potty area for your dog.
 The old standby is just several sheets of newspaper laid out on the floor, or you can use absorbent potty pads from the pet store.
 You can also use a dog litter box or a tray lined with artificial turf.
-The pros and cons of each are discussed in the article "Indoor Potty Options".
-The general rules for training using any of these options are the same, so in the instructions we'll just use the term "potty area" to mean newspapers, potty pads, litter box or turf pad.
+The pros and cons of each are discussed in the article Indoor Potty Options.
+The general rules for training using any of these options are the same, so in the instructions I'll just use the term "potty area" to mean newspapers, potty pads, litter box or turf pad.

 Choosing an Indoor Potty Area

-Another very important note on choosing a potty area... don't let Fido choose his own potty area unless it's the same one you would choose.
+Another very important note on choosing a potty area: Don't let Fido choose his own potty area unless it's the same one you would choose.
 It's not unusual to see a potty pad right in the middle of an expensive rug in the living room or to see several all over the house.
 When asked why the pads are there, the dog owner inevitably says, "That's where he always goes, so we put papers down for him."
 That's not potty training, that's giving up!

 There are two basic methods for teaching indoor potty training.
 Read the brief descriptions below and pick the method you think will suit you and your dog.